whitefusionhq/phaedra/README.md

 ### OpenFaaS

-We recommend using OpenFaaS' dockerfile template so you can define your own `Dockerfile` to book Rack and Phaedra.
+We recommend using OpenFaaS' dockerfile template so you can define your own `Dockerfile` to book Rack + Phaedra using the Puma web server.
 This also allows you to customize the Docker image configuration to install and configure other tools as necessary.

 First, make sure you've pulled down the template: